irr/lua-labs/README.md

 * [lua-cjson]: Lua CJSON provides JSON support for Lua
 * [lua-iconv]: Lua binding to the POSIX 'iconv' library
 * [lua-llthreads]: Low-Level threads(pthreads or WIN32 threads) for Lua
-* [luacrypto]: Provides a Lua frontend to the OpenSSL cryptographic library
+* [luacrypto]: LuaCrypto is a Lua frontend to the OpenSSL cryptographic library
 * [luafilesystem]: Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution
 * [lualogging]: LuaLogging provides a simple API to use logging features in Lua
 * [luaposix]: Lua bindings for POSIX APIs